Why is attendance so

 encourage a calm and responsive start to lessons.

 wish for every pupil to aim for 100% attendance.
-Every 2 days
+There is a

 correlation between high attendance and high academic attainment.